100 Years of Voting Women

 Have an event to be listed?
 Send information to 19Afor21C@gmail.com.

-American Association of University Women, Association for Women in Communications, Booker T. Washington Alumni Foundation, City of Tulsa, Junior League of Tulsa, League of Women Voters of Metropolitan Tulsa, Mayor’s Commission on the Status of Women, Tulsa City-County Library, Tulsa Historical Society, Tulsa Women Lawyers Association, University of Tulsa Women’s and Gender Studies Programs, Women for Responsible Government
+American Association of University Women, Assistance League of Tulsa, Association for Women in Communications, Booker T. Washington Alumni Foundation, City of Tulsa, Junior League of Tulsa, League of Women Voters of Metropolitan Tulsa, Mayor’s Commission on the Status of Women, Tulsa City-County Library, Tulsa Historical Society, Tulsa Women Lawyers Association, University of Tulsa Women’s and Gender Studies Programs, Women for Responsible Government

 Sharon King Davis, chair; Alicia Andrews; Amy Bailey; Barbara Bannon; Rep. Meloyde Blancett; Amanda Clinton; Megan Cruz; Ellen Cummings; Julie Davis; Nikki Dennis; Cindy Driver; Ebony Easiley; Judy Eason McIntyre; Nicole Eubanks; Dr. Pamela Fry; Karen Gaddis; Dr. Anne Ghostbear; Gwen Hampton; Priscilla Harris; Carmela Hill; Maggie Hoey; Kathy Horne; Emily Hutton; County Commissioner Karen Keith; Stephanie LaFevers; Juana Lozier; Rebecca Marks Jimerson; Kimberly Marsh MacLeod; Rosa Martinez Harris; Donna Mathews; Jilda Motley; Kristen Oertel; Elaina Osteen; Penny Painter; Kiley Roberson; Sara Jane Rose; Martha Rupp Carter; Mayor Susan Savage; Paula Settoon; Amanda Swope; Mayor Kathy Taylor; Pamela Vreeland; Tamara Wagman; Julie Watson; Meredith Webber; Jan Doolittle Wilson, PhD; Judge Jane Wiseman